A report does not automatically start a formal grievance or conduct process.

 - The Designated Reporter will need to report the incident to the Title IX Coordinator and share the information that you have disclosed.

 - The Designated Reporter is not an investigator, nor does this mean a formal process begins.
-This means that the Title IX Coordinator will have a confidential employee from the Office of Crisis Intervention and Sexual Violence Support Services reach out to you to talk with you further about options and resources.
+This means that the Title IX Coordinator will have a confidential employee from the Care and Advocacy Program reach out to you to talk with you further about options and resources.

 Designated Reporters are required to report any information they receive regarding sexual harassment or sexual violence to the Title IX Coordinator, this includes identifying information.
 The Title IX Coordinator will then connect with the student in order to ascertain the student's wishes and follow them when possible and in order connect the student with resources.